← All Posts

 "Instock dipped to 93.5% this week, driven by three items at two DCs in the Southwest.
 We've identified an ordering gap at DC 6094 — no POs issued in two weeks despite store demand.
 We'd like to request a replenishment review for these items at that DC."

-That's a very different conversation than "Our instock is down, can you help?"
+That's a completely different conversation than "Our instock is down, can you help?"

 4. Make Specific Asks (2-3 minutes)

 Every buyer meeting should end with clear, actionable requests.
-Don't leave the meeting hoping the buyer will remember to look into something.
+Don't leave hoping the buyer will remember to look into something.
 State exactly what you need:

 Specific asks get specific action.
 Vague asks get forgotten.